DataCurationNetwork/data-primers/Audiovisual Data Curation Primer/AV-data-curation-primer.md

 # Description of format

 This primer reviews the practices of curating audiovisual data.
-Data is defined as “facts, ideas, or discrete pieces of information, especially when in the form originally collected and unanalyzed” (</span>Society of American Archivists).
+Data is defined as “facts, ideas, or discrete pieces of information, especially when in the form originally collected and unanalyzed” (Society of American Archivists).
 Audiovisual data is then discrete pieces of information captured in signals and sound waves that when given context allow the user to create meaning.
 We believe that what makes something research data is the way it is utilized, as not all data was created initially for research purposes.
 While audiovisual materials are not a common form of research data in all fields, they have been used in the social sciences, such as behavioral psychology and anthropology, and we have seen a new movement towards audiovisual data in the sciences as well.
 The increasing affordability of storage space and the continual development of quality recording equipment seem to be driving this new enthusiasm for audiovisual data.

 The technically correct way to describe audiovisual data is video payload, as a video signal includes components such as audio, captions, and time code (IASA, 2019).
 We will be focusing on file based digital media that is media independent, and either born digital or previously digitized.
 File based media exist only in the digital form as bitstreams, which do not need to rely on a carrier (material holding the signal) for it to be usable (IASA, 2019).
 Media independence frees digital materials from the issues that plague analog materials that are confined to a certain carrier, such as an ethnographic interview confined to a U-matic ¾-inch videocassette (Wright, 2012).
 You can migrate file based content between storage systems for preservation purposes in a way that you can’t with media dependent video where the carrier and signal depend on one another (IASA, 2019).